MrTortoise/MrTortoise.github.io/_posts/2019-06-24-setting-up-elixir-and-liveview.md

 We are going to use mix to set things up - it is the elixir packgage manager.
 Type `mix help new` to find out about the commands.

+1. Create an umbrella app called `go`
+2. Create an application module called `game`
+3. Run the tests in it to validate it compiles and the tests pass
+4. Create a Phoenix project (web) without the ORM layer (we will talk to other applications) called `client`
+5. run its tests to validate it compiles and tests pass
+6. start a development server in the client app

 ```lang=elixir

 mix new go --umbrella